Corporate governance & policies

 - Anonymous complaints would be investigated only if there are clear merits for continuity.

-- Concerns should be raised in writing to the CEO, Chairman (Audit Committee) or any member of the CFS Board.
+- Concerns should be raised in writing to firstname.lastname@example.org.
+The email will directly reach the Chairman of the Audit committee.

 - The whistleblower should set out in detail the background and history of events and the reasons for the concern.
-Important points to note are:
+Important points to note:

 a) The earlier the concern is raised, the easier it is for CFS to take action